YoannaLa/Boutique_crossFit/README.md

 1. Delete a user/profile by the user

 # Testing
-I have did few manual testing of my site, checked if all the buttons/funtion works
+I have did few manual testing of my site, checked if all the buttons/funtion works.

+loging in, loging out, register, checkout function, make a purchase, searching for products

 Register functionality
 Expected: